Notifications

 The Indigenous Advisory Council will have a provincial scope and provide advice on priorities and ways to improve health care for Indigenous Peoples.
 Members will:

-• bring Indigenous perspectives to directly advise government and the new primary care, acute care, continuing care, and mental health and addiction organizations on clinical service planning, capital planning and workforce planning
+• bring Indigenous perspectives to advise government and the new primary care, acute care, continuing care, and mental health and addiction provincial health agencies on clinical service planning, capital planning and workforce planning

 • bring the voice of the community, and amplify local health needs, clinical service access issues, and cultural requirements